Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * Deploy via the 'Deploy Main Branch' button in the Deployment page of HEROKU.

-* If you recieve an success message, you can click the link provided to view the app in the web browser.
+* If you receive an success message, you can click the link provided to view the app in the web browser.

 <br>